The University of Montpellier has signed a five-year partnership agreement with the Institut Agro in Montpellier

 Collaboration within the doctoral college, the joint authorship policy for scientific publications, and contributions to international rankings are other aspects of this fruitful partnership.

-In terms of academic programs, the partnership between Montpellier SupAgro and the University of Montpellier will primarily take the form of joint Bachelor’s, Master’s, and doctoral degree programs, with both institutions co-signing the diplomas.
+In terms of academic programs, the partnership between Montpellier SupAgro and the University of Montpellier will primarily take the form of bachelor’s, master’s, and doctoral degree programs, and will result in the joint signing of diplomas.

 They also intend to work together to develop initiatives that foster synergy, such as the “Agriculture & Food” Collegium.

-The two institutions also aim to pool their expertise in student life, international relations, and human resources, and to implement joint initiatives in the administrative sphere.
+Finally, the two institutions aim to pool their expertise in student life, international relations, and human resources, and to implement joint initiatives in the administrative sphere.

-By fulfilling the commitments made in implementing the Joint Charter for Scientific Publications and co-signing degree certificates, the institutions are meeting the expectations of the I-SITE MUSE review panel.
+Through the commitments they have made in implementing the Common Charter for Scientific Publications and by co-signing degree certificates, the institutions are meeting the expectations of the I-SITE MUSE review panel.